senhalil/julia/doc/src/devdocs/ast.md

     A vector of indices, with 3 values for each statement in the IR plus one for the starting point of the block, that describe the stacktrace from that point:
-     1. the integer index into the `linetable.codelocs` field, giving the original location associated with each statement (including its edges), or zero indicating to use `linetable.firstline` as the line number. or the line number itself if the `linetable` field is `nothing`
+     1. the integer index into the `linetable.codelocs` field, giving the original location associated with each statement (including its syntatic edges), or zero indicating no change to the line number from the previously executed statement (which is not necessarily syntatic or lexical prior). or the line number itself if the `linetable` field is `nothing`
      2. the integer index into edges, giving the DebugInfo inlined there (or zero if there